 - Let potatoes soak in cold water in the sink or in a bowl for at least 30 minutes.
 Remove from water and dry very well.

 - Toss with oil and seasonings.
+Spread evenly in a single layer on a parchment-lined pan.

 - Bake for 20 minutes.
 Turn the oven up to 425° and cook fries until golden, about 20-25 minutes more.